 The corresponding electrical circuits shall have control lamps to indicate whether or not the circuits are live.

-The switches shall be protected against unintended unauthorized operation.
+The isolation switches shall be protected against unintended unauthorized operation.
 Submerged pumps installed or used in the holds shall be appropriate at least for use in zone 1, temperature class T4 and explosion group II B.

 Chapter 9.3

-9.3.x.8.3 Amend to read as follows:
+9.3.1.8.3 and 9.3.3.8.3 Amend to read as follows:

 “The proper functioning of the gas detection system referred to in 9.3.x.12.4 and 9.3.x.17.6 and of the oxygen measuring system according to 9.3.x.17.6 shall be checked according to 8.1.6.3.”.

-Amend to read as follows:
+9.3.2.8.3 Amend to read as follows:

-“The proper functioning of the gas detection system referred to in 9.3.x.12.4 and 9.3.x.17.6 and of the oxygen measuring system according to 9.3.x.17.6 shall be checked according to 8.1.6.3.”.
+“The proper functioning of the gas detection system referred to in 9.3.2.11.2, 9.3.2.12.4, and 9.3.2.17.6 and of the oxygen measuring system according to 9.3.2.17.6 shall be checked according to 8.1.6.3.”.

 9.3.1.10.3 Amend to read as follows:

-“9.3.1.10.3 When the list of substances on the vessel according to 1.16.1.2.5 contains substances for which explosion protection is required in column (17) of table C of chapter 3.2, the use of installations and equipment that are not of at least the ‘limited explosion risk’ type is not permitted during loading and unloading operations in parts of the deck outside the cargo area, unless those parts are protected against the entry of gases and liquids by a gas- and liquid-tight protection wall.
+“9.3.1.10.3 When the list of substances on the vessel according to 1.16.1.2.5 will contain substances for which explosion protection is required in column (17) of table C of chapter 3.2, the use of installations and equipment that are not of at least the ‘limited explosion risk’ type is not permitted during loading and unloading operations in parts of the deck outside the cargo area, unless those parts are protected against the entry of gases and liquids by a gas- and liquid-tight protection wall.
 The wall must either extend from one side of the vessel to the other or surround the areas to protect in an U-shaped form.
 The wall must cover the whole width of the area to protect and at least 1.00 m in the direction opposite to the cargo area (see Classification of zones diagram).
 The height of the wall shall be at least 1.00 m above the adjacent cargo deck area in the cargo area.
 The outer wall and side walls of the accommodation can be considered as a protection wall if they do not include openings and if the dimensions are complied with.

 A protection wall is not required where the distance between the areas to be protected and the safety valve, the shore connections of the piping for loading and unloading, and venting piping, the compressor on deck and the opening of the closest pressure tanks is at least 12.00 m.”.